joshtynjala/starling-preloader/README.md

 6. Call `getDefinitionByName()` again to get a reference to `starling.core.Starling`.
 Again, do not import this class.

-7. Instantiate Starling using the classes returned by `getDefinitionByName()`.
+7. Initialize Starling using the classes returned by `getDefinitionByName()`.

 Please see the comments in the example code for more detailed explanations.